As an outfielder, it’s guaranteed that you’re going to have to make some pretty impressive and lengthy throws during a game.

 In our opinion, weighted balls are one of the simplest and best training aids out there.
 Throwing them at a target or playing long toss with a partner with a weighted ball is a surefire way to increase your arm strength.

 As always with weights, don’t overdo it.
 Take it easy and don’t try to hit crazy distances because it’s only going to lead to you throwing out your shoulder.
 Always make sure that you’re throwing safely by focussing on your technique rather than force.
-Younger players using weighted balls should always be supervised by an adult and carrying out sensible drills.
+Younger players using weighted balls should always be supervised by an adult so that drills can be carried out sensibly.